 The irony is the mobile Maye actually might be best option for the struggling offensive line

-Patriots rookie Drake Maye was the best quarterback to take the field during New England’s final two preseason games.
+Patriots rookie Drake Maye was the best quarterback to take the field in New England’s final two preseason games.
 He showed encouraging signs and his potential gave fans hope.
 Maye stacked practices as well, turning a corner in the second half of training camp with his physical skill set and early development.

-But it wouldn’t be wise for the Patriots to start the third overall pick in Week 1.
+But it wouldn’t be wise for the Patriots to start the 2024 third overall pick in Week 1.

 The irony of the situation is that Maye, who’s far more mobile and athletic than veteran Jacoby Brissett, might give the current offense a better chance to succeed.
 But the success of New England’s offense in 2024 absolutely should not be the deciding factor.